 On Sept.
 18, NPC welcomed an expansion of USDA’s Coronavirus Food Assistance Program.
 Coronavirus Food Assistance Program 2 (CFAP 2) provided an additional $14 billion for agricultural producers who continued to face market disruptions and associated costs due to the government-imposed food service disruptions in response to the COVID-19 pandemic.

 For specialty crop growers, including potato growers, CFAP 2’s payment calculations are based on a sales-based approach, where producers are paid based on five payment gradations associated with their 2019 sales.
 Payments are limited to $250,000 per person or entity for all commodities combined.
 Applicants who are corporations, limited liability companies, limited partnerships may qualify for additional payment limits when members actively provide personal labor or personal management for the farming operation.
-To complete the CFAP 2 application, producers will need to reference their sales, inventory, and other records.
-To apply, visit farmers.gov/cfap/apply.

-The program runs in parallel to the previous CFAP, which had a participant signup deadline of Sept.
+The program ran in parallel to the previous CFAP, which had a participant signup deadline of Sept.
 11, 2020.
 The original program was based upon nationwide commodity price declines from Jan.
 1 through March 15, 2020.
 The potato industry estimates that more than 70 percent of the potato industry has been directly impacted by the government-mandated shutdowns and food service restrictions, with much of the financial impact occurring well after CFAP’s March 15 deadline.

 Although potatoes are the most widely produced specialty crop in the country, many impacted potato growers could not participate in USDA’s relief efforts due to challenges with the original CFAP’s structure.
 These impediments included losses occurring beyond April 15 being ineligible for relief, inadequate payment rates for certain potatoes, many of which were vastly below those of comparable commodities, and ambiguous eligibility for contracted potato acres.